Skip to main content

 This process is deprecated and new module release manifests will no longer be accepted this way.

-Module developers should reach out for a contributor account which provides access to a simple portal (called SSRD) to submit a module.
-This portal allows you to more easily manage your releases, release notes, and module profiles.
+Module developers should request a contributor account that grants access to a portal (SSRD) for submitting modules.
+The portal lets you manage releases, release notes, and module profiles more easily.

 Please reach out to Freesnöw#0001 on Discord to request access.

-To submit a package to the repository, you should follow these steps:
+To submit a package to the repository, follow these steps:

 1. Fork the bhud-pkgs repository